freshworks/marketplace-sample-apps/Tutorials/scheduled_events/README.md

 A sample app to demonstrate basic usage of scheduled events.

-It takes a simple text as input and reminds it after 6 minutes through scheduled events.
+It takes text as input and and sends a reminder after 6 minutes using scheduled events.